sanjeshpathak/realtimedashboardplatform/README.md

       });
 ```

-Publish the data to topic demo/piechart to your MQTT Broker.
+Publish the data to topic **demo/piechart** to your MQTT Broker.
 Take a look at the format of the message to be published from the table above for Pie Chart.
-In this particular case we are published three slices or categories namely -- USA, Europe and Asia -- with values on the pie chart 84, 77 and 89 respectively.
+In this particular case we are publishing three slices or categories namely -- USA, Europe and Asia -- with values on the pie chart 84, 77 and 89 respectively.

 ### HTTP API